-We now turn to the scenarios shown by 6.1.
-Figure 6.7 shows the results obtained using the implicit Euler scheme and the same parameter settings that were used to integrate the nonlinear flow, to obtain the ground truth flows and results depicted by Figure 6.2(a) and Figure 6.3, left-most panel, respectively.
-Comparing the labelings returned by the linear and nonlinear assignment flow, respectively, confirms the discussion of the 1D experiments detailed above: The results agree except for a very small subset of pixels close to signal transitions which are immaterial for subsequent image interpretation.
+We now turn to the scenarios shown by figure 3.
+Figure 10 shows the results obtained using the implicit Euler scheme and the same parameter settings that were used to integrate the nonlinear flow, to obtain the ground truth flows and results depicted by the leftmost panels of figures 4 and 5.
+Comparing the labelings returned by the linear and nonlinear assignment flow, respectively, confirms the discussion of the 1D experiments detailed above: the results agree except for a very small subset of pixels close to signal transitions which are immaterial for subsequent image interpretation.

-The results shown by Figure 6.7 served as ground truth for studying the explicit numerical schemes of Sections 6.3.2 and 6.3.3 for integrating the linear assignment flow.
+The results shown by figure 10 served as ground truth for studying the explicit numerical schemes of sections 6.3.2 and 6.3.3 for integrating the linear assignment flow.

 6.3.2.
-Adaptive RK Schemes.
+Adaptive RK schemes.
 We evaluated the adaptive RK schemes (FE) of order q = 1 and (RK4) of order q = 4, due to (5.1), supposed to integrate the linear ODE (4.3b), after rearranging the polynomials of (5.1) in Horner form.